Sage-Bionetworks/schematic/docs/source/index.rst

 Manifest Generation
 ~~~~~~~~~~~~~~~~~~~

 Provides a manifest template for users for a particular project or data type.
-If a project with annotations already exists, a semi-filled-out template is provided to the user so that they do not start from scratch.
-If there are no existing annotations, an empty manifest template is provided.
+If a project with annotations already exists, a semi-filled-out template can be provided to the user.
+This ensures they do not start from scratch.
+If there are no existing annotations and manifests, an empty manifest template is provided.

 Manifest Validation
 ~~~~~~~~~~~~~~~~~~~